youngker/apparmor-wiki/WorkItems.md

   - kernel: make transparent to userspace
     - after unpack succeeds, compress blob using gzip, or lz
     - decompress compressed blob when read
-- policy blob: reading
+- policy blob: reading deal with vmalloc limit
   - kernel: make transparent to userspace
+    - vmalloc picked up a limit, either switch to reading in chunks or method to make larger vmalloc work
+      - chunks
         - convert single large buffer allocation into chunks of N size and do copy to user in chunk sizes
         - update unpack to work with chunks instead of single buffer
+      - make vmalloc work with larger allocations
+        - investigate

 - namespace mappings
   - ???